 The building height is limited by planning considerations.
 To achieve a viable scheme at nine levels, the floor slabs (spanning up to 8.0m) are restricted to 200mm thick.
 Post-tensioning is used with careful integration of anchorages, façade fixings and thermal isolation hardware.
 The slabs also support stone-faced cladding in line with the surrounding buildings.

-The building plan (80m x 60m) is arranged around a central courtyard, has no movement joints and uses a pour-strip approach to limit shrinkage stresses and relieve restraint from opposing cores during post-tensioning.
+The building plan (80m x 60m) is arranged around a central courtyard, has no movement joints, and uses a pour-strip approach to limit shrinkage stresses and relieve restraint from opposing cores during post-tensioning.
+Differential movements were consideration for casting the pour joints and installing the cladding across the four blocks.

-A raft slab is founded within the London clay and designed for residual differential heave pressure in addition to gravity loads.
+A raft slab is founded within the London clay and designed for residual differential heave pressures resulting from the phased build, in addition to gravity loads.

 RBG carried out analysis to determine the locked-in stresses and differential settlements for the proposed construction methodology and sequencing, which entailed the building being constructed in two halves.